elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-dirichlet-distribution.md

 ---

 Customers connect to contact center of a bank for a variety of reasons.
 One of the main contact reasons involves fraud.
-Suppose that you are interested in
+Suppose that you are trying to predict the possibility of a fraud call on a certain day.
+Since a call can be associated with more than one reason or call center agents usually enter very general descriptions as call intentions, we need to listen to call records to determine call intentions accurately.
+However, number of calls coming to a contact center during a day is very high and it is not possible to listen all calls.
+One way is to listened t

 ```yaml
 search: false